 After completing ECED 102 Development in Early Childhood and 9 months of work experience in a licensed early childhood setting, students can apply to the Massachusetts Department of Early Education & Care for Teacher licensure.

 Summer and/or Winter Session classes may be available for your program to help you finish on time.
-See your advisor and/or visit the online course search for availability.
+See your advisor and/or visit the online course Ready to Go Courses have no prerequisites or developmental courses.